its-leofisher/going-light/README.md

    - `in progress`: Bulb blinks yellow slowly until the next event.
    - `success`: Bulb turns solid #52466F for 25 seconds.

 ## Production Steps
 SSH into the PI and run TMUX sessions:

 ### Start App and NGROK

-Using tmux to run app in background:
+Start App using tmux to run app in background

-Start App

 `tmux new-session -d -s sglightsession "source <path_to_project>/venv/bin/activate && cd <path_to_project> && python app.py"`